 Prezi Video is a video presentation tool that puts the content of your presentation right next to you on screen.
 Teachers can go live with Prezi Video and Google Meet, or they can record a Prezi video ahead of time and upload it to their classroom.

-And since its integration in G Suite, it’s easier than ever to share your Prezi videos in your online classroom.
+And since its integration in Google Workspace, it’s easier than ever to share your Prezi videos in your online classroom.
 After you record a video, simply go to the view page, click the “share” icon, then select the Google Classroom icon.
 In Google Classroom, you can choose the class and action, and add a description to your video.

 For inspiration, check out the Prezi Video Teacher Gallery, where we post the best videos by teachers, curated by our editorial team.